-Evaluation of general sediment and non-sediment pollution sources associated with Site construction activities, as outlined within the General Permit, consist of the following:
+Evaluation of general sediment and non-sediment pollution sources associated with site construction activities, as outlined within the General Permit, consist of the following:

-- Disturbed and Stored Soils Earth disturbing activities (grading, excavation, etc.) will be necessary for this Project; therefore, the potential exists for disturbed site soils to contribute sediment to stormwater discharges. - Vehicle Tracking and Sediment Construction traffic will be entering and exiting the Site; therefore, the potential exists for vehicle tracking to contribute sediment to stormwater discharges. - Management of Contaminated Soils Contaminated soils are not anticipated on this Site.
-If encountered, the SWMP Administrator shall take appropriate containment and treatment measures. - Loading and Unloading Operations Loading and unloading operations will be taking place at the Site; therefore, the potential exists for these operations to introduce sediment and non-sediment pollutants to stormwater discharges. - Outdoor Storage of Materials Limited outdoor storage of materials is anticipated with construction of this Site; however, outdoor storage of chemicals, fertilizers, etc. is not anticipated. - Vehicle and Equipment Maintenance and Fueling Routine maintenance and fueling of vehicles and equipment is anticipated with this Site; therefore, the potential exists for pollutants associated with these activities to contribute pollutants to stormwater discharges. - Significant Dust or Particulate Generating Processes Earth disturbing activities (grading, excavation, etc.) will be necessary for this Project; therefore, the potential exists for windblown site soils to contribute sediment to stormwater discharges.
+- Disturbed and Stored Soils Earth disturbing activities (grading, excavation, etc.) will be necessary for this project; therefore, the potential exists for disturbed site soils to contribute sediment to stormwater discharges. - Vehicle Tracking and Sediment Construction traffic will be entering and exiting the Site; therefore, the potential exists for vehicle tracking to contribute sediment to stormwater discharges. - Management of Contaminated Soils Contaminated soils are not anticipated on this Site.
+If encountered, the Qualified Stormwater Manager shall take appropriate containment and treatment measures. - Loading and Unloading Operations Loading and unloading operations will be taking place at the Site; therefore, the potential exists for these operations to introduce sediment and non-sediment pollutants to stormwater discharges.

-- Routine Maintenance Routine maintenance involving fertilizers, pesticides, detergents, fuels, solvents, oils, etc., other than those identified within Vehicle and Equipment Maintenance and Fueling are not anticipated with this Project.
-If encountered, the SWMP Administrator shall take appropriate containment and treatment measures. - Onsite Waste Management Waste management consisting of solid waste piles, liquid wastes, dumpsters, etc. are anticipated onsite; therefore, the potential exists for these operations to introduce sediment and non-sediment pollutants to stormwater discharges. - Concrete Truck / Equipment Washing Concrete truck and equipment washing are anticipated with this Project.
-The SWMP Administrator shall take appropriate containment and treatment measures. - Dedicated Asphalt and Concrete Batch Plants Dedicated asphalt and/or concrete batch plants are not anticipated with this Project.
-If encountered, the SWMP Administrator shall take appropriate containment and treatment measures and document as necessary. - Non-Industrial Waste Sources Non-Industrial waste sources limited to portable sanitary facilities are anticipated with this Project. - Additional Pollutant Sources Additional areas or procedures where potential spills could occur are not anticipated with this Project.
+- Outdoor Storage of Materials Limited outdoor storage of materials is anticipated with construction of this site; however, outdoor storage of chemicals, fertilizers, etc. is not anticipated. - Vehicle and Equipment Maintenance and Fueling Routine maintenance and fueling of vehicles and equipment is anticipated with this Site; therefore, the potential exists for pollutants associated with these activities to contribute pollutants to stormwater discharges. - Significant Dust or Particulate Generating Processes Earth disturbing activities (grading, excavation, etc.) will be necessary for this project; therefore, the potential exists for windblown site soils to contribute sediment to stormwater discharges. - Routine Maintenance Routine maintenance involving fertilizers, pesticides, detergents, fuels, solvents, oils, etc., other than those identified within Vehicle and Equipment Maintenance and Fueling are not anticipated with this project.
+If encountered, the Qualified Stormwater Manager shall take appropriate containment and treatment measures. - Onsite Waste Management Waste management consisting of solid waste piles, liquid wastes, dumpsters, etc. are anticipated onsite; therefore, the potential exists for these operations to introduce sediment and non-sediment pollutants to stormwater discharges. - Concrete Truck / Equipment Washing Concrete truck and equipment washing are not anticipated with this project.
+If encountered, the Qualified Stormwater Manager shall take appropriate containment and treatment measures. - Dedicated Asphalt and Concrete Batch Plants Dedicated asphalt and/or concrete batch plants are not anticipated with this project.
+If encountered, the Qualified Stormwater Manager shall take appropriate containment and treatment measures and document as necessary. - Non-Industrial Waste Sources Non-Industrial waste sources limited to portable sanitary facilities are anticipated with this project. - Additional Pollutant Sources Additional areas or procedures where potential spills could occur are not anticipated with this project.

-Logs for the identification of pollutant sources are included in the Appendices for reference and use.
+Logs for the identification of pollutant sources are included in Appendix for reference and use.